BeomjoonGoh/vim/README.md

 possible uppercase typos are defined.

 * `Find` works like `find` but in vertical split.
-* `Cd` change working directory to the buffer's directory.
+* `Cd` changes working directory to the buffer's directory.
+* `Help` opens help page in new tab not in split
 * `Term`(`Vterm`) runs `bash` shell in terminal emulator horizontally(vertically) with a few terminal options.
 See `:help terminal`.
 * `Vn`(`Sn`) opens a scratchpad.